Environments

 Manage your environments

 Manage your environments via the Cockpit by going to Environments and selecting Manage.
 You can manage both your integration and production (prod) environments here.
-Within the environment, you are able to manage your Magnolia PaaS backend and frontend separately.
+Within the environment, you are able to manage your DX Cloud backend and frontend separately.

 The examples and descriptions below apply to both backend and frontend environments as well as both author/public instances.